sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 - ECMAScript 11 (2020), also known as ES2020
 - ECMAScript 12 (2021), also known as ES2021

-### 13. What is Es5 and Es6?
+### Question 13.
+What is Es5 and Es6?

 ES5 (ECMAScript 5) and ES6 (ECMAScript 2015) are versions of the ECMAScript programming language.
 ES5 was released in 2009 and is widely supported by all major browsers, while ES6 introduced new features and syntax to the language in 2015, such as arrow functions, classes, and template literals.
 While not all browsers support all features of ES6, it has become the de facto standard for JavaScript development.

-### 14. What are the different places where we can write JavaScript code?
+### Question 14.
+What are the different places where we can write JavaScript code?

 JavaScript code can be written in various places, including: